 Here we have not the station but the Kabuki-za theatre, which was re-built for the fifth time and opened again this spring.
 Unlike the new architecture with its office complex integrated into the theatre, this image nostalgically indulges us with the older version.

 This is the famous Nijubashi bridge at the Imperial Palace, near to Tokyo Station.
-See how it is reflected picturesquely in the water of the moat.
-If you apply in advance you can go across the bridge.
+See how it is reflected picturesquely in the water of the

 The Kanda Matsuri is one of the three great festivals of Tokyo and also one for the three greatest matsuri in all Japan.
 In the stamp you can feel the energy of the festival crowds.